 Your Climate Change MBA consists of this TheBrain-based guide to the business and climate change conversation, which can stand alone or be used in association with the online course taught by us.
 If you're interested in the hosted course, let us know and we'll send you more information.

 Your Climate Change MBA covers a lot of ground.
 It is not intended to make users experts in every business role, e.g. building a complex carbon footprint or carrying out a climate scenario planning exercise.
-There are many other resources for gaining such expertise, including other Climate Web-based products.
+There are many other resources for gaining such expertise, including our Climate Web Premium Access and other products.